Pros and cons of crowdfunding for business

 There are several key potential advantages to crowdfunding for your business.
 Consider these pros when deciding if crowdfunding could make a good supplement to or replacement for business loans.

 The primary advantage of equity, reward and donation-based crowdfunding is that you don’t have a monthly loan payment.
-That being said, you may have to surrender equity in your company to earn crowdfunding contributions.
-Businesses may choose crowdfunding over loans to avoid worries about defaulting.
+But you may have to surrender equity in your company to earn crowdfunding contributions.
+Businesses may choose to crowdfund over loans to avoid worries about defaulting.

-If you opt for debt-based crowdfunding, of course, you will have to repay supporters.
+That said, if you opt for debt-based crowdfunding, you will have to repay supporters.

 Funds come from many investors